natemcmaster/DotNetCorePlugins/samples/aspnetcore/README.md

 This plugin uses AutoMapper, Version=7.0.1.0, Culture=neutral, PublicKeyToken=be96cd2c38ef1005
 ```

-There are some important types, however, which much share the same identity between the plugins and the host.
+There are some important types, however, which must share the same identity between the plugins and the host.
-To ensure type exchnage works between the host and the plugins, the MainWebApp project uses the `sharedTypes`
+To ensure type exchange works between the host and the plugins, the MainWebApp project uses the `sharedTypes`
 parameter on `PluginLoader.CreateFromConfigFile`.

 ```csharp